Pediatric Cardiology

 Regular training can lead to normal adaptations known as "athlete's heart," including a lower resting heart rate and mild enlargement of the heart chambers.
 Occasionally, these changes can resemble heart disease.
 Specialist assessment using ECG, echocardiography, exercise testing, and sometimes cardiac MRI can help distinguish healthy athletic adaptation from conditions that require further management.

 Most chest pain in children is not caused by heart disease and many children can continue normal activities.
-However, chest pain that occurs during exercise, is associated with dizziness, fainting, palpitations, unusual breathlessness, or a family history of sudden cardiac death should be assessed by a paediatric cardiologist.
+However, chest pain that occurs during exercise, associated with dizziness, fainting, palpitations, unusual breathlessness, or a family history of sudden cardiac death should be assessed by a paediatric cardiologist.
 A specialist evaluation can usually provide reassurance and help determine whether any restrictions are necessary.

 A faster heartbeat during exercise is normal.
-However, palpitations that are sudden, irregular, recurrent, or associated with dizziness, chest pain, fainting, or reduced exercise performance should not be ignored.
+However, palpitations that are sudden, irregular, recurrent, or associated with dizziness, chest pain, fainting or reduced exercise performance should not be ignored.
 A sports cardiology assessment can help determine whether symptoms are benign or require further investigation, allowing athletes to exercise with confidence and peace of mind.

 Appointments